 55-60, Ultra Rares 61-63 64-70, Box Checklists Jan-Ken-Pon Cards

-Wrapper Booster Box
+Wrapper Booster Box, from ebay

 Past Box Future Box